bahrus/xtal-eyes/README.md

 As we speak, modern browsers are shipping native support for:

-1) ES6 modules
+1) ES6 modules.
-2) Dynamic imports,
+2) Dynamic imports.
-3) Async/Await,
+3) Async/Await.

 This is likely to uhser in an exciting new chapter of JavaScript development.
-The ability to write simple, clean JavaScript with no build steps, without worrying about conflicting global variables; the ability to asynchronously load resources with simple statements -- these will be a real boon for development.
+The ability to write simple, clean JavaScript with no build steps, without worrying about conflicting global variables, even conflicting versions of the same library; the ability to asynchronously load resources with simple statements -- these will be a real boon for development.

 So now that we have no excuse for accidentally creating global variables, do global variables still have a place?
 The popularity of Redux, and the formal introduction of [a universal global object](https://github.com/tc39/proposal-global) strongly argues that the answer is yes.

-\<xtal-eyes\> allows you to define a global constant mutable object, but to specify some field names that must be populated before the constant is considered "complete" and ready for processing.
+\<xtal-eyes\> allows you to define a global constant mutable object, but to specify some empty field / property names during initialization that must be populated before the constant is considered "complete" and ready for processing.

 This seemingly strange requirement came out of a desire to provide a way of defining loosely coupled mixin's for a web component.
-The examples in this document will focus on that problem, but I suspect other scenarios may also arise where this compoenent could be useful.
+The examples in this document will focus on that problem, but I suspect a smattering of other scenarios may also arise where this compoenent could be useful.

+Why not use [Promise.all](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all)?
+If Promise.all suits your needs, by all means use it!

+But what if the code used to define the various properties of the contract needs to be separated -- first and foremost from the code that needs to be triggered when all the properties have been set?
+What if even setting the properties themselves might be convenient to do via a loosely coupled process?
+That's the scenario \<xtal-eyes\> strives to help with.

 ## Step 1